Our Team

 Dr. Priya Watson

 Dr. Priya Watson is a Child and Adolescent Psychiatrist with the Compass Program at BCCH.
-In addition to her clinical work, which has focused on mood and anxiety disorders, Dr. Watson has published articles, books, and online courses on the subjects of trauma, culture, psychotherapy, and continuing professional development.
-She has a particular interest in developmental trauma, and collaborating with front-line care providers to provide trauma-informed care to children, youth and their families.
+In addition to her clinical work, Dr. Watson has published articles, books, and online courses on the subjects of trauma, culture, psychotherapy, and continuing professional development.
+She has a particular interest in childhood trauma, and collaborating with front-line care providers to provide trauma-informed care to children, youth and their families.

 Robelle Salvador